Podcast

 Jeff Westcott

-Ep 6 - Building an innovation team
+S1 Ep6 - Building an innovation team

 Jeff Westcott returned to Akin to take on a challenge: building an innovation function from scratch in a firm where innovation had been happening sporadically, without coordination or visibility.